 “After six months of using a show,” Mr. Spector explained, “we’ve skimmed the audience.
 Lipstick is used by all women.
 Our policy is to shift every six months, so that we hit different groups.
 That’s why we dropped Stop the Music to pick up NBC-TV’s Cameo Theatre.

 Spector’s move into television was initially very successful.
 By 1953, Hazel Bishop sales had reached $10 million dollars (U.S.).
-Lasting Lipstick – also referred to as No-Smear Lipstick until the Federal Trade Authority (FTA) banned the use of the term in 1953 – had captured 25% of the lipstick market and the company had a pre-tax profit of nearly $2 million.
+Lasting Lipstick – also referred to as No-Smear Lipstick until the Federal Trade Authority (FTA) curtailed the unrestricted use of the term in 1953 – had captured 25% of the lipstick market and the company had a pre-tax profit of nearly $2 million.

 Other products were also doing well.
 Complexion Glow, a liquid-creme rouge, introduced in 1952, and Long-Lasting Nail Polish, introduced in 1953, also sold well.